ParallelMaths/parallel/pages/introduction.md

 It should take roughly 60 minutes to complete each Parallelogram.
 If you quit and return to the Challenges, then your previous answers will be saved

 You have until 7.00pm on Sunday to complete the challenge and hit the SUBMIT button.

-One minute later, at 7.01pm, you will find that that an answer sheet has been posted onto the site and you will be able to find out your score.
+Immediately afterwards, you will find be able to see the answers as well as your score.

 Why is this project called ‘parallel’?
 Well, parallel lines don’t cross over – check with Euclid if you don’t believe me – and in general the challenges that I set you will not cross over with what you are doing in school.
 These maths challenges are often going to involve ideas that are in the unexplored universe of numbers.